holmwell/circle-blvd/README.md

 running for fun
 ----------------
-If you can run CouchDB on your system, you can run Circle Blvd.
+If you can run Apache CouchDB on your system, you can run Circle Blvd.

 ### Prerequisites
 1. Node >= 0.10
-2. CouchDB >= 1.0
+2. CouchDB >= 1.3

 ### Installation
 1. Install and start CouchDB